wp-plugins/remarks/readme.txt

 == Upgrade Notice ==
+= 1.3 =
+* Moved away from HostIP to FreeGeoIP.
+This resulted in a greater number of non UK posts being geolocated correctly (100% of our sample was placed right).
+* Fixed a minor bug with the geolocation button.

+= 1.2 =
+Added a geolocation section.
+You can now find out which countries and cities host your biggest contributors.

 = 1.1 =
 This upgrade gives Remarks buttons to show and hide the data in sections.
 The data is also laid out in an ultra-clear table format.